CORON PALAWAN TOURIST SPOTS + Travel Guide, Hotels, Resorts

 Coron Bay ( Coron, Pawalan Tourist Spot )

 Would you like to experience an Avatar vibe in Coron, Palawan?
 Then be here and experience the magical feeling of the place.
-With its deep blue water, a glimpse of a shipwreck that had become havens for the growth of reefs.
+With its deep blue water, a glimpse of a shipwreck that had become haven for the growth of reefs.
 There are available island tours that you may join if you’d like to enjoy the beauty of the place thoroughly.

 Hike Mt.
 Tapyas